-Focusing on nutrition the day before your ride and on the morning of, is absolutely key to avoiding burn out when you get in the saddle.
-This doesn't have to be complicated either to be effective, just a 10 to 20% increase in calories the day before and a good breakfast is perfect!
+Focusing on nutrition in the days before your 100 and on the morning of, is absolutely key to avoiding burn out when you get in the saddle.
+This doesn't have to be complicated either to be effective, just a 10 to 20% increase in calories and carbs a day or two before and a good breakfast is perfect!
 Avoid the urge to get carried away with this as carboloading is more likely to leave you feeling bloated than awesome.

 Your body loves to use carbohydrates when the going gets tough, so make your muscle glycogen stores stay topped up.
 This starts off with the good breakfast that we mentioned above as sleeping can deplete your glycogen levels.
 Then once you get on the bike it is important to start eating and drinking early.
 Muscle glycogen stores only last around 90-120 minutes even for finely tuned elite athletes so keeping them topped up is essential.
 You should aim to consume between 60-90g of carbohydrate per hour through high quality sports nutrition.
 Solid foods (such as our Flapjacks) may result in less stomach problems during longer events but you must never use a new product on race day.
 A tip is to set an alarm on your Garmin every 20 minutes to remind you to eat.
 This will ensure consistent fueling throughout your event.